Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Summary

 \section{Summary}

-Summarizing, we developed a Shan-Chen model for charged leaky dielectric fluids mainly aimed at modeling the electrospinning process.
-The curvature effects on the charge surface were included in our theoretical treatment, and we generalized the model to non-Newtonian flows in order to account for the peculiar rheological behavior.
+Summarizing, we developed a Shan-Chen model for charged leaky dielectric fluids mainly aimed in modelling the electrospinning process.
+The curvature effects on the charged surface were included in our theoretical treatment, and we generalized the model to non-Newtonian flows in order to account for the peculiar rheological behaviour.
 Different scenarios were investigated to test the model.
 We initially investigated the effect of strong electric fields on the droplet shape evolution.
 We also probed the jet formation under electrospinning-like conditions, obtaining a good agreement with both experimental results and previous theoretical works present in literature.
-At first glance, the pseudoplastic behavior alters the jet dynamics, although a more systematic investigation requires an extensive test of the rheological parameters.
+At first glance, the pseudoplastic behaviour alters the jet dynamics, although a more systematic investigation requires an extensive test of the rheological parameters.
 Work along these lines is currently underway.

-The preliminary applications of the presented LB model look promising, although more systematic numerical investigations, as well as theoretical analysis need to be undertaken.
-Nonetheless, the actual effort can be regarded as a significant forward step to extend the applicability of the LB method to the context of electrospinning systems, providing a useful computational tool in completion of the others presently available in literature.
+The preliminary applications of the presented ELBM look promising, although more systematic numerical investigations, as well as theoretical analysis, need to be undertaken.
+Nonetheless, the actual effort can be regarded as a significant forward step to extend the applicability of the ELBM to the context of electrospinning systems, providing a useful computational tool in the completion of the others presently available in the literature.